YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-Set @attribute [StreamRendering] for font end pages
-@rendermode InteractiveServer FALSE rendering (remove from Routes) for all admin pages

-Change contenttype dialog to list only elements or contenttypes or both Block List Editor - Re-use contenteditor, and open in dialog, need to have parameters for Content Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
+Block List Editor - Re-use contenteditor, and open in dialog, need to have parameters for Content

+Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
 Sort AppState events, on things like deleted etc..
 Is the naming correct